 esbuild is blazing fast and is already a very capable bundler for libraries, some of the important features needed for bundling applications are still work in progress – in particular code-splitting and CSS handling

 To start with Vite, it is quite easy.
 You just have to follow some basic instruction and command.
 In your root directory where you want to save your project, just run the following command:

-npm create [email protected] my-react-app or yarn create vite my-react-app
+npm create vite@latest my-react-app or yarn create vite my-react-app